symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``string[]`` **default**: ``['FrameworkBundle:Form']``

 A list of all resources for form theming in PHP.
-This setting is not required if you're using the Twig format for your templates, in that case refer to :ref:`the form article <forms-theming-twig>`.
+This setting is not required if you're :ref:`using the Twig format for your themes <forms-theming-twig>`.

 Assume you have custom global form themes in ``templates/form_themes/``, you can configure this like: